Identity Theft and Cyber Security

 The Consumer Sentinel database, maintained by the Federal Trade Commission, contains over 9 million consumer fraud and identity theft complaints that have been filed with federal, state and local law enforcement agencies and private organizations over the five years 2009 to 2013.
 In 2013 alone, over 2 million complaints were filed.

 The increase in online shopping in recent years has created new avenues for identity thieves.
-However, a study by Travelers Insurance of its 2011 identity claims found that burglary and theft of physical objects led to the majority of identity theft claims.
-The study identified the following five top causes of identity fraud:
+However, a 2013 study by Travelers Insurance of its 2011 identity fraud claims found that burglary and theft of physical objects led to the majority of identity fraud claims.
+The study identified the following four top causes of identity fraud:

 IDENTITY THEFT AND FRAUD COMPLAINTS, 2011-2013 (1)